Jasmine Birtles

 Your money-making expert.
 Financial journalist, TV and radio personality.

-If you’re definitely going to struggle to pay your mortgage after this month, you could consider asking your bank for a renegotiation or for an extension on the payment freeze.
+If you’re definitely going to struggle to pay your mortgage payments after this month, you could consider asking your bank for a renegotiation or for an extension on the payment freeze.
 You should also be aware that, if you’ve already had a total of six months’ holiday, any further extension will impact your credit score.

 Anyone who hasn’t yet had a mortgage holiday, or who wants to extend, can get in touch with their lender to arrange the freeze.
 The FCA has confirmed the extension or new applications will not impact your credit score, unless you require more than a total of six months’ holiday.